-The Metropolitan Strategy of Emergent Mobility for the metropolitan area was launched and upcoming work aims at its integration with local development plans
+The Metropolitan Strategy of Emergent Mobility for the metropolitan area was launched, and upcoming work aims to integrate it with local development plans.

-The Metropolitan Area of Guadalajara capitalised on the pandemic crisis and the atypical mobility patterns for envisioning a wider vision of the metropolis, developing the Metropolitan Strategy of Emergent Mobility.
-This policy document provides nine strategic axes on sustainable urban mobility for the nine municipalities and enables an urban mobility common vision for the future.
-As a further step, and leveraging the administrative transition, the respective development plans of each municipality is expected to be aligned with the strategy.
+The Metropolitan Area of Guadalajara capitalised on the pandemic crisis and the atypical mobility patterns to envision a broader vision of the city, developing the Metropolitan Strategy of Emergent Mobility.
+This policy document provides nine strategic axes for sustainable urban mobility for the nine municipalities and enables a shared vision for the future.
+As a further step and leveraging the administrative transition, the respective development plans of each city are expected to be aligned with the strategy.

-Periplo represents the first step for a more dynamic, flexible and low-cost urban mobility planning, but its development requires resources from public institutions
+Periplo represents the first step for more dynamic, flexible and low-cost urban mobility planning, but its development requires resources from public institutions.

 Periplo is the app prepared in the framework of this technical assistance to be used as a practical participatory tool capable of engaging citizens in consolidating better mobility conditions.
-It is also a powerful instrument to monitor and evaluate sustainable urban mobility public policies in shorter periods by enabling adjustments and strengthening planning processes through dialogue between the government and inhabitants.
+It is also a powerful instrument for monitoring and evaluating sustainable urban mobility public policies in shorter periods by enabling adjustments and strengthening planning processes through dialogue between the government and inhabitants.
+However, the app was never launched to the public due to concerns over data security from the local government.

-Developing this kind of pilot project requires awareness of the risks and opportunities of implementing a digital solution for urban mobility planning.
-It implies not only innovation but also technical skills (data, transport, software, etc.), infrastructure (hosting), budget (operation and maintenance), and more importantly, human capital to translate raw data into useful information for decision making.
-Periplo has been made available in 2022 to be used in the Metropolitan Area of Guadalajara.
-Its main challenge is to reach the minimum number of users to have significant or representative data.
+Developing this pilot project requires awareness of the risks and opportunities of implementing a digital solution for urban mobility planning.
+It implies not only innovation but also technical skills (data, transport, software, etc.), infrastructure (hosting), budget (operation and maintenance), and, more importantly, human capital to translate raw data into useful information for decision-making.
+Periplo was made available in 2022 to be used in the Guadalajara Metropolitan Area.
+Its main challenge is to reach the minimum number of users to have representative data.
 The commitment of the authorities and citizens should be aligned to make the digitalisation of urban mobility planning processes possible.

-Digitalising sustainable urban mobility planning is an innovative solution used for the first time in the Latin American context with the potential to be replicated
+Digitalising sustainable urban mobility planning is an innovative solution used for the first time in the Latin American context replication potential.

-Periplo is possibly the first case study on digitalisation for urban mobility planning in Latin America, as a first effort to replace traditional origin-destination surveys or complement them.
+Periplo is possibly the first case study on digitalisation for urban mobility planning in Latin America as a first effort to replace traditional origin-destination surveys or complement them.
 Digital tools such as Periplo might gather daily data and enable monitoring and evaluation of the measures and actions implemented in the short term.
-Periplo has many opportunities to be improved but it represents an important step towards digitalisation in urban mobility planning.
+Periplo has many opportunities to be improved, but it represents an important step towards digitalisation in urban mobility planning.